aaron-beach/PigGame/README.md

 <b>Usage:</b>
 <hr>

-Set "Total" value to the goal score a player must reach.
+Set "Total" value to the goal score a player must reach. <br>
-Press "New Game" to initiate the game.
+Press "New Game" to initiate the game. <br>
-Press "Roll Dice" to cast dice.
+Press "Roll Dice" to cast dice.<br>
-Press "Hold" to bank to the round score to the global score
+Press "Hold" to bank to the round score to the global score. <br>

 <b>Rules:</b>
 <hr>

 Player presses "Roll Dice" button to cast two dice.
 The dice rolls are added to players round score.
-The player can choose to roll again or press "Hold" button to bank the round score to global score. first player to reach set total score WINS!
+The player can choose to roll again or press "Hold" button to bank the round score to global score. first player to reach set total score WINS!<br>
 There is a catch.
 A dice roll of "1" resets round score to zero and ends the player's turn.

 <b>Screenshot:</b>